-The information Mike learns from witnesses and the crime grid will help him determine if there were any other previous victims.
+The information Mike Rafi learns from witnesses and the crime grid will help him determine if there were any other previous victims.
 If there are, the next step is to find and speak with those victims, and if necessary, ask them to testify.

-The same goes with former employees.
+The same goes for former employees.
 Many times, employees leave because they wanted to do the right thing like increase security, the owner refused, and so the employee got fed up and left.
 Many former employees are willing to speak freely and openly about their former employer or things that happened at the location.

-- If crime was foreseeable, meaning whether crime could be reasonably anticipated by the land owner
+- If crime was foreseeable, meaning whether crime could be reasonably anticipated by the landowner.

 Experts rely on the information provided to them by the attorney, so Mike’s comprehensive investigations ensure experts get the information they need.